-In the event that a student transported by HSTS is deemed missing or unaccounted for, everything must be done to determine the location of the student.
+In the event a student transported by HSTS is deemed missing or unaccounted for, everything must be done to determine the location of the student.

-HSTS will provide the school bus operators access to BusPlanner Web to retrieve an up-to-date list of emergency phone numbers for all students.
+HSTS will provide school bus operators access to BusPlanner Web to retrieve an up-to-date list of emergency phone numbers for all students.

 Bus operators will ensure the student lists are secure at all times.